5 Tips for First-Time Denture Wearers

 While you’re making this transition, try reading from your favorite book and keeping a running list of words that give you trouble so you can practice them later.

 Are you resting your gums at night?
-Since your gums support your dentures, it’s important to rest them at night.
+Since your gums support your dentures, it’s important to rest them between 6 and 8 hours a day.
 Your gums were never meant to support an oral appliance 24/7 so giving them a break will help keep them pink and healthy.

 The only exception to resting your gums would be in the first 24 hours of wearing immediate dentures.
 In the case of immediate dentures, you’ll need to wear your dentures for the first night.
 This is because your dentures are acting as a bandage over the extraction site.
 Once the 24 hours have passed, however, you’ll need to take out your dentures at night so you’re resting your gums.

 It’s vital that you don’t let your dentures dry out.
 Otherwise, they could warp and crack.
-Whenever your dentures aren’t in your mouth, they should be submerged in a glass of water or denture cleaner.
+Whenever your dentures aren’t in your mouth, they should be submerged in a glass of warm (not hot) water or denture cleaner.

-After tooth loss, it’s especially important that you practice good oral hygiene.
-This means brushing your gums and any remaining teeth twice a day.
+After tooth loss, it’s especially important that you.
+This means brushing your gums, tongue, cheeks, and any remaining teeth twice a day.
 You should also floss between any natural teeth once a day.

 Dental plaque can grow on your dentures as well.
-This is why it’s important that you brush your dentures twice a day for a least two minutes at a time.
-That way, you’ll be able to remove plaque.
+This is why it’s important that you brush your dentures twice a day for at least two minutes at a time.
+This will not only remove plaque, but help you avoid bad breath.

 Dr. Richard Neuman and Dr. Alexis Neuman have experience treating patients of all ages and would be more than happy to help you restore your smile.
-To schedule an appointment with one of our , call Advance Dental at (616) 956-9183.
+To schedule an appointment with one of our dentists in Grand Rapids, MI, call Advance Dental at (616) 956-9183.
 We hope we hear from you soon!